SaraHossGit/CS415-programming-language-Compiler/README.md

-# CS415-programming-language-Compiler
+# CS415-programming-language-Compiler\n

-CS415 programming language Description: o	Language is case-insensitive o	All Keywords are reserved (Shown in upper case for emphasis) o	Parenthesis re not used in a CALL statement if no parameters are being passed. o	JASON has 4 arithmetic operators (+,-,* and /) and 4 relational operators (=,>,<,!).
+CS415 programming language Description:\n
+o	Language is case-insensitive\n o	All Keywords are reserved (Shown in upper case for emphasis) o	Parenthesis re not used in a CALL statement if no parameters are being passed. o	JASON has 4 arithmetic operators (+,-,* and /) and 4 relational operators (=,>,<,!).
 The (!) is used to denote “is not equal to”